 • Whole Milk Yogurt – A creamy nutritious treat, whole milk yogurt provides a wealth of good nutrition and important probiotics.
 We love to make our own Fruit-On-The-Bottom Yogurt, Fruit & Yogurt Parfaits and Yogurt Banana Splits.

-• Side Salads – I love to add a side salad when packing leftovers like grilled chicken or chicken drumsticks.
+• Side Salads – I love to add a side salad when packing leftovers like grilled chicken.
 Salads also make a great main dish too.
 And you can further increase good nutrition by making your own homemade salad dressings.

 • Crispy Nut Mixes – Simply combine your favorite crispy nuts (like almonds, walnuts, pecans, etc.) with your favorite crispy seeds (like sunflower, pumpkin, etc.).
 Then add your favorite dried fruits, carob chips, and other healthy add-ins and voilà, you’ve got yourself a delicious and nutritious side.